Both cash and noncash gambling winnings are fully taxable.

-If you win a noncash prize -- like a vacation or a car -- you must include its fair market value when figuring your income.
+Your winnings might be noncash -- like a vacation or a car.
+If so, you must include its fair market value when figuring your income.

 If you itemize your deductions, you can deduct your gambling losses for the year on Schedule A. However, you can only deduct your loss up to the amount you report as gambling winnings.
-So, you should:
+So, you should keep:

-Keep an accurate diary of your gambling winnings and losses.
+An accurate diary of your gambling winnings and losses

-Keep documentation of your gambling activity that can be verified.
+Documentation of your gambling activity that can be verified

 The payer must provide you with a Form W-2G if you win: